Please click to go to Chapter 1 ... 2... 3 ... 4 ... 5 ... 6 ...6.5 ...7 ... 7.5 ... 8

 A traffic jam of finned fibreglass lurks beyond the breakers.
 Lethargic peroxide princes, tied by their ankles to waxed steeds, wait for the right dragon to come.
 When it does, they attack and ride its foamy glistening green back, charging the shallow-water paddlers until the dragon tires, bucks and falls on them with a dying roar of frothy fire and spray.

 Browning bodies rotate on the blistering sand like gently sizzling rotisserie chickens with strap marks.
-Old-age babies in bonnets struggle with man-sized plastic spades in their chubby fists building towering castles in their minds.
+Babies in bonnets struggle with man-sized plastic spades in their chubby fists building towering castles in their minds.
 Rubber-finned sharks with neoprene skins and snorkels cruise the shallows inspecting the bikini-clad victims, devouring them with their eyes.
 Long, sleek dozing youths with Polaroid eyes dream of camshafts, carburettors and Saturday night.
 Suffocating cars with white-hot backside-biting upholstery are lined up like nannies supervising their children at play.

 All of this is normal.
 Earnest men with binoculars are scanning the sea.
 Their T-shirts proclaim them "CHICKEN WATCHERS".
 This is not normal.
 You approach them.